arazi2/aisends.github.io/_projects/UAV.md

 # Outcomes
 The following papers are the outcome of completing this project.
 4 accepted, 1 under review, and 1 in preparation.

 ## A PhD dissertation titled "Predictive Communications for UAVs" by Arnau Rovira-Sugranes, who was supported by this project.
+Here is the [Link] (https://www.proquest.com/docview/2572567413?pq-origsite=gscholar&fromopenview=true)

 ## Journal articles:
   - Razi, A., Chen, X., Li, H., Wang, H., Russo, B., Chen, Y., & Yu, H. (2022).
 Deep learning serves traffic safety analysis: A forward‐looking review.
 IET Intelligent Transport Systems.